Financial Planning Services

-If, after the initial meeting, we both believe that there is a basis for moving forward, we then move to the next phase in the financial planning process: A Comprehensive Financial Plan and/or Investment Analysis.
+If, after the discovery call and initial meeting, we both believe that there is a basis for moving forward, we then move to the next phase in the financial planning process: A Comprehensive Financial Plan and/or Investment Analysis.

 By incorporating all components of your financial life and considering different scenarios, we can help you be better prepared for the road ahead.
 Any financial advisor providing recommendations without addressing all of these aspects of your financial situation will most likely make poor or inadequate recommendations.

-Our Comprehensive Financial Plans range in price (like a bundle of hours) depending on the complexity of your financial situation.
-Fees for a Financial Plan or Investment Analysis are quoted prior to an engagement.
-This entire process takes an average of five to eight weeks, concluding with the final plan presentation in our Asheville, NC or Greenville, SC office.
+Our Comprehensive Financial Plans range in price starting at $3,000 (like a bundle of hours) and can be more depending on the complexity of your financial situation.
+Fees for a Financial Plan or Investment Analysis are quoted prior to any engagement.
+This entire process takes an average of four to six weeks, concluding with the final plan presentation in our Asheville, NC, Greenville, SC offices or via Zoom.

 If you are preparing for retirement or have already retired, we can help you reach your goals and put you on a course toward financial freedom.
 As a component of the financial planning process, we provide retirement planning counsel and advice to many clients.
 Considering retirement is exciting, but it can also cause anxiety and fear.
 When it comes to saving for retirement, there is no better time than today to assess your plan for the future.
 Experts predict that retirees need from 80 to 100 percent of their pre-retirement income to maintain their lifestyle after retirement.
 Yet, surveys show that most Americans remain unprepared for retirement.